10 Questions to Ask Your Wedding Videographer

 A typical highlight length film can be up to 3 to 10 minutes.
 This video will highlight the best moments which usually include the vows, cake cutting, the toast and dances.
 This video is favored by most brides because it can be shared easily with family and friends.

 Same Day Edit

-Gear that would be brought by a videographer would include tripods, monopods, sliders, lav mics, steadicams, lights, digital field recorder, and backup equipment.
+There are many tools that a videographer will have handy throughout the whole day, to ensure excellent quality.
+The most common tools are tripods, monopods, sliders, lav mics, steadicams, lights, digital field recorder, and backup equipment.